-Successful authentication sets (#4304)the state for a STA to State 2, if it was in State 1.
-Unsuccessful authentication leaves the (#4304)state for the STA unchanged.
+Successful authentication sets (#4304)the state for a STA or a MLD to State 2, if it was in State 1.
+Unsuccessful authentication leaves the (#4304)state for the STA or the MLD unchanged.

-Deauthentication notification sets the (#4304)state for a STA to State 1.
+Deauthentication notification sets the (#4304)state for a STA or a MLD to State 1.
 Deauthentication notification when in State 3 or 4 implies disassociation as well.
-A STA may deauthenticate a peer STA at any time, for any reason.
+A STA or a MLD may deauthenticate a peer STA or a peer MLD, respectively, at any time, for any reason.

 If STA A in an infrastructure BSS receives a Class 2 or Class 3 frame from STA B that is not authenticated with STA A (i.e., the state for STA B is State 1), STA A shall discard the frame.
 If the frame has an individual address in the Address 1 field, the MLME of STA A shall send a Deauthentication frame to STA B.

+If an AP affiliated with the AP MLD receives a Class 2 or Class 3 frame from a non-AP STA affiliated with the non-AP MLD that is not authenticated with the AP MLD (i.e., the state for the non-AP MLD is State 1), the frame shall be discarded.
+If the frame has an individual address in the Address 1 field, the AP affiliated with the AP MLD shall send a Deauthentication frame to the non-AP STA affiliated with the non-AP MLD.

+If an non-AP STA affiliated with the non-AP MLD receives a Class 2 or Class 3 frame from an AP affiliated with the AP MLD that is not authenticated with the non-AP MLD (i.e., the state for the AP MLD is State 1), the frame shall be discarded.
+If the frame has an individual address in the Address 1 field, the non-AP STA affiliated with the non-AP MLD shall send a Deauthentication frame to the AP affiliated with the AP MLD.

 Authentication is optional in an IBSS.
 In a non-DMG infrastructure BSS, authentication is required.
-In a DMG infrastructure BSS and PBSS, the Open System authentication algorithm is not used (see 12.3.3.1 (Overview)).(#2582) APs and PCPs do not initiate authentication.
+Between an AP MLD and a non-AP MLD, authentication is required.
+In a DMG infrastructure BSS and PBSS, the Open System authentication algorithm is not used (see 12.3.3.1 (Overview)).(#2582) APs, AP MLDs and PCPs do not initiate authentication.

-Authentication—originating STA
+Authentication—originating STA or MLD

 Upon receipt of an MLME-AUTHENTICATE.request primitive that is part of an on-channel tunneling (see 11.32.5 (On-channel Tunneling (OCT) operation)), the originating STA shall follow the rules in 11.32.5 (On-channel Tunneling (OCT) operation) in addition to the authentication procedure described below.

-Upon receipt of an MLME-AUTHENTICATE.request primitive, the originating STA shall authenticate with the indicated STA using the following procedure:
+Upon receipt of an MLME-AUTHENTICATE.request primitive, the originating STA or MLD shall authenticate with the indicated STA or MLD, respectively, using the following procedure:

 If the STA is in an IBSS, the SME shall delete any PTKSA, GTKSA, IGTKSA and temporal keys held for communication with the indicated STA by using the MLME-DELETEKEYS.request primitive (see 12.6.18 (RSNA security association termination)).

-The STA shall execute one of the following:
+The STA or the MLD shall execute one of the following:

 For the Open System or Shared Key authentication algorithm, the authentication mechanism described in 12.3.3.2 (Open System authentication) or 12.3.3.3 (Shared Key authentication), respectively.

-For the fast BSS transition (FT) authentication algorithm in an ESS, the authentication mechanism described in 13.5 (FT protocol), or, if resource requests are included, 13.6 (FT resource request protocol).
+For the fast BSS/ML transition (FT) authentication algorithm in an ESS, the authentication mechanism described in 13.5 (FT protocol), or, if resource requests are included, 13.6 (FT resource request protocol).